 Kids’ Dentistry in Columbia, SC

 As a family-friendly dental practice, we welcome you to bring in your children and would love to help them achieve bright, healthy smiles.
-Our team works with kids of all ages, from infants and toddlers all the way through pre-teens and teens.
+Dr. Bethea—your Columbia, SC family dentist—and the rest of our team works with kids of all ages, from infants and toddlers all the way through pre-teens and teens.

 How your child experiences the dentist when they are little can have a huge impact on their dental health for the rest of their life.
-That’s exactly why we provide kids’ dentistry with a gentle touch, at a slow pace, and using easy-to-understand language at Bethea Family Dentistry.
-Our goal is to set your child up for success when it comes to their smile.Schedule a Visit
+That’s exactly why we provide kids’ dentistry in Columbia, SC with a gentle touch, at a slow pace, and using easy-to-understand language.
+At Bethea Family Dentistry, our goal is to set your child up for success when it comes to their smile.Schedule a Visit

 Our Children’s Dental Services

 - Teeth Cleanings